happyDemon/arr/README.md

  - Place a value at a specific point in your array
  - Place or move a key with a value at a specific point in your array
- - Flatten an array (keys become paths)
+ - Flatten an array (keys become paths to the original)
  - Unset a value based on a path
+ - Partition an array

 ## Config

- - Export a configuration set
+ - Export a configuration set to a file

 ##Instalation